-Access the TRITON - Web Security console by entering the following address in a supported browser:
+Access the Web Security console by entering the following address in a supported browser:

-https://<IP address>:9443/mng
+https://<IP address>:9443/triton

-- If you are using an off-box TRITON manager, replace <IP address> with the IP address of the server where you installed the TRITON manager. - If you are using the on-box TRITON manager, specify the IP address of interface C on the appliance. - Access to the TRITON Web Security manager is secured with an SSL security certificate issued by Websense, Inc. Because the browser does not recognize Websense, Inc., as a known Certificate Authority (CA), a security warning is displayed.
+- Replace <IP address> with the IP address of the server where you installed the TRITON manager. - Access to the Web Security manager is secured with an SSL security certificate issued by Websense, Inc. Because the browser does not recognize Websense, Inc., as a known Certificate Authority (CA), a security warning is displayed.